 Money worries are not just a financial problem they can cause relationships problems, people to lose homes and families to break down.
 People from all walks of life can end up in debt for many different reasons, like divorce, redundancy, ill health, or bereavement.
 It’s not always easy to talk about money worries but if you’re struggling financially, it’s important to take action.

 For more details, read our debt awareness guide here.

 Financial problems is one of the biggest worries that can negatively affect your mental health.
-According to the Police Federation’s annual Pay & Morale survey results published in November 2020 just under a third of respondents said that their household was worse off financially now than before the COVID-19 crisis.
+According to the Police Federation’s annual Pay & Morale survey results published in December 2021 73% of respondents said that they feel worse off financially compared to 12 months ago.

 It’s important to start talking about money worries before your situation gets worse.
 Talking about money will give you the confidence to get help and find out who can best advise you on any problems.